-Training and development have always been at the heart of Al Dahra's employee engagement strategy.
+Training and development have always been at the heart of AI Dahra's employee engagement strategy.
 In 2024, this became even more critical as the Group experienced significant organizational growth-including new hires across headquarters, strategic changes in markets like Spain and the USA, and continued expansion across business units.
 These shifts brought fresh perspectives and required a strong talent framework to support evolving operational dynamics.

 To meet these needs, the HR Training Plan 2024 was restructured to offer targeted learning opportunities for employees at all levels.
 Our flagship initiatives in Serbia ADS Talent Hub-a development programme with two distinct tracks: Rising Talents and Future Leaders-focused on succession planning, leadership development, and internal mobility.
-With participation capped at 12 individuals per track, the programme includes workshops on transformational leadership, emotional intelligence, and business experience-sharing through MD Talks, along with a structured mentorship programme.
+With participation capped at 12 individuals per track, the programme includes workshops on transformational leadership, emotional intelligence, and business experiencesharing through MD Talks, along with a structured mentorship programme.
 Across Al Dahra's global operations, a wide range of training initiatives were conducted to enhance employee capabilities, meet compliance requirements, and support professional development.
 These included a combination of technical training, leadership development, soft skills training, and e-learning modules.
+Spain Australia Serbia 4.5% 7.2% 4.5% 8,642 Hours of capacity Building including capacity building and QHSSE trainings

-Reference: TABLE 9.S
+Romania 78.7% Reference: TABLE 9.S

-Average training hours per employee

-Training courses offered

-Total e-learning Training Hours

-Total number of training hours
+Average training hours per employee 15.8 Training courses offered +40 Total e-learning Training Hours +500 Total number of training hours +49.

-+49.5K

-including capacity building and QHSSE trainings